niklasheim/dotfiles/README.md

 # dotfiles

-Some "self-made" dotfiles for my linux installation.
+Some "self-made / found" dotfiles for my linux installation.